jisaacks/GitGutter/README.md

 ## 🔫 Troubleshooting

+#### Is git working?

-The most common reason for the icons to not show up is likely a problem with GitGutter finding the `git` executable on your [PATH](https://en.wikipedia.org/wiki/PATH_(variable)).
-Please read the section on the [git_binary](#git-path) setting for how to fix that.
+The most common reason for the icons to not show up is likely a problem with GitGutter finding the `git` executable on [PATH](https://en.wikipedia.org/wiki/PATH_(variable)).

+To check, whether git is found and working properly ...

+1. Open the command palette (<kbd>Ctrl+Shift+P</kbd> for Windows/Linux, <kbd>Cmd+Shift+P</kbd> for Mac)
+2. Search for _GitGutter: Support Info_ and hit <kbd>Enter</kbd>.

+An dialog is displayed with version information of Sublime Text and all packages being used by GitGutter.

+If git is working properly, the dialog contains a line like _git version 2.10.0.windows.1_.
+Otherwise some  more detailed information about the reason for git not to work may be found in the console window, then.

+#### Git works in shell but is not found by GitGutter!

+Some operating systems (especially OSX) may not run Sublime Text within the login shell.
+As a result Sublime Text and all its packages don't have access to some of the user's environment variables including the [PATH](https://en.wikipedia.org/wiki/PATH_(variable)) to git.

+In some cases the package providing git, simply required some user confirmation due to license changes and thus simply refuses to run git.

+_With [SublimeFixMacPath](https://github.com/int3h/SublimeFixMacPath) package Sublime Text loads the PATH environment from the login shell.
+If git is working there, it will be found by GitGutter, too, then._

+_GitGutter can work with a certain binary, too.
+Please read the section on the [git_binary](#git-path) setting._

+#### GitGutter no longer works after upgrade

+_Please check if GitGutter works after restarting Sublime Text._

+All modules of GitGutter were moved to `modules` sub directory to present them to Sublime Text as one package to avoid creating multiple instances of some modules and objects and reduce package loading time by about 50%.

+GitGutter handles Package Control's `post_upgrade` event to reload all its submodules once after upgrading.
+In rare cases some modules might not be recovered properly and thus require a restart of ST to make GitGutter work again.

 ## 🚀 Advanced Features